mstream/purescript-json-schema/docs/src/printing-a-json-value-representing-a-json-schema.md

-# Printing a JSON valuerepresenting a JSON schema
+# Printing a JSON value representing a JSON schema

 ## Schema